 The Cape Fear Region is unique in that it offers both fresh and saltwater habitats thus attracting many species of birds.
 The oceans, ponds, lakes and marshes as well as grasslands and forests are home to a very diverse blend of birds.
 A few of the species drawn to the area’s wetlands are the Osprey, Seagulls, Loggerhead Shrike, Peregrine Falcon, Great Egret, Great Blue Heron, White Ibis and Royal Tern.
 These birds often make their nests and lay their eggs in the sand of our local beaches.
 The eggs are naturally camouflaged to blend in with the sand until they are ready to hatch.
 Visitors and residents alike can even visit their protected nesting areas in our very own Wrightsville Beach; the ‘Southend’ in particular is a favorite spot for many beach-nesting species.

-With so many different species and so much to learn; The North Carolina Birding Trail provides a list of the best places to see birds as well as information about how to get there and what to look for.
+With so many different species; The North Carolina Birding Trail provides a list of the best places to see birds as well as information about how to get there and what to look for.
 There are 20 sites in Brunswick, Pender, and New Hanover Counties alone!
 Plus, your backyard in The Bluffs on the Cape Fear is a great spot for bird watching.
 So break out your binoculars and prepare to take in the beauty and majesty that is all around you!
 You should see ducks, geese, herons, owls, cardinals, and more!